marchelaM/HackBulgaria-Java-101/README.md

 Hello,

-My name is Marchela and here I'll code in Java.
+My name is Marchela and here I'll code Java.
 I am just a beginner and I hope one day to be much more.